 For all cases except cases b, n, za and zc, in WB-S1 mode, if the UE has an applicable UE radio capability ID for the current UE radio configuration in the selected PLMN, the UE shall set the URCIDA bit to "UE radio capability ID available" in the UE radio capability ID availability IE of the TRACKING AREA UPDATE REQUEST message.

 For all cases except case b, if the UE supports WUS assistance, then the UE shall set the WUSA bit to "WUS assistance supported" in the UE network capability IE, and if the UE is not attaching for emergency bearer services, the UE may include its UE paging probability information in the Requested WUS assistance information IE in the TRACKING AREA UPDATE REQUEST message.

+For all cases, for a MUSIM capable UE if the UE needs to indicate an IMSI offset value to the network and the network has indicated to the UE that it supports paging timing collision control, the UE shall include the Requested IMSI offset IE with the IMSI offset value set to the value provided by lower layers in the TRACKING AREA UPDATE REQUEST message.

+Editor's note: The indication of supporting paging timing collision control as a capability for MUSIM is FFS and is waiting for SA2 conclusion.

 Figure 5.5.3.2.2.1: Tracking area updating procedure